I’m sitting in Phoenix Airport’s new Terminal 3, waiting for my flight home to Seattle after a few days of business meetings.

 Bezos wants to remind us that Amazon burns cash, and loses money, and places wild bets that often lose but sometimes win.

 He wants to show us that it’s a good thing.
 He’s making the case that curiosity, and wandering, and exploration all correlate to some of our biggest leaps forward in almost every field.
-That’s certainly true for Amazon.
+That’s certainly been true for Amazon.

 There’s also a subtle positioning going on here.
 Remember that crazy quote?